STAY ALERT, STAY ACTIVE

 Thrive not just survive!

-Self-isolating can be pretty lonely.
-It affects both mental and physical health.
+Lockdown and the restrictions on life as we know it, is difficult.
+Exercise affects both mental and physical health.
 That’s why just 20 minutes a day of guided exercise can make all the difference.
-It’s a great opportunity to try something new.
-To learn new exercise techniques, and most important to stay active.
-It helps to maintain both physical and mental wellbeing during lockdown.
+These times have created a unique opportunity to try something new.
+To learn new exercise techniques and try new activities, and most important to stay active.

 fit4thefight supports the